 - Global company response time, which includes all responses from all team members in all jobs in the last 12 months;

 - Response time per job, which only includes replies to messages of a job in particular;

-- Response time per team member, which consider individual responses.
-Median response time by team member is available as an advanced metric for Recruiter, Corporate and Unlimited subscription plans, and allows you to measure precisely your recruiting team performance, and zone in to the best and worst performers.
+- Response time per team member, which considers individual responses.
+Median response time by a team member is available as an advanced metric for Recruiter, Corporate and Unlimited subscription plans, and allows you to measure precisely your recruiting team performance and zone into the best and worst performers.

 Usual response time range